 Compact and picturesque Wells makes a great visit.

-Welcome to medieval ells—England’s smallest city.
+Welcome to medieval Wells—England’s smallest city.
 Tucked on the southern side of the Mendip Hills in rural Somerset, tiny Wells (population circa 12,000) owes its city status to 13th-century Wells Cathedral.
 It shares the Bishop of Bath and Wells with its more acclaimed neighboring city, Bath, some 20 miles to the north.
 While Wells attracts far fewer visitors than Bath, however, it feels more like a country market town than a city.

-Make way to the Mendip Hills
+Make your way to the Mendip Hills

 Part of Wells charm is its rather out-of-the-way location.
 The A39 leads south to Wells from Bath and Bristol.
 From the M5, catch the A39 east at Junction 23.
 Allow about 45 minutes either way.
 There is no convenient train service, but regional busses serve routes from Bristol or Bath.